 Baby talk at 9 months.
 After 9 months, babies can understand a few basic words like "no" and "bye-bye."
 They also may begin to use a wider range of consonant sounds and tones of voice.

 Baby talk at 18 months.
-Babies at this age say up to 10 simple words and can point to people, objects, and body parts you name for them.
+Babies at this age say several simple words and can point to people, objects, and body parts you name for them.
 They repeat words or sounds they hear you say, like the last word in a sentence.
 But they often leave off endings or beginnings of words.
 For example, they may say "daw" for "dog" or "noo-noo's" for "noodles."